Lovers of the outdoors will find many things to do in Longmont, Colorado.

 Rocky Mountain National Park Highlights

-- Trail Ridge Road – the highest altitude paved r0ad in the USA takes you through stunning landscapes and scenery.
+- Trail Ridge Road – the highest altitude paved road in the USA takes you through stunning landscapes and scenery.

 Walk Around Downtown Longmont